Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Section Types
 """""""""""""

 Some scholarly content is accessed in sections.
 For example, a user may access a chapter or section at a time.
 Section_Type was introduced to provide a categorization of the transaction based on the type of section accessed.
-For example, a librarian could use a Title Report to see a breakdown of usage by Title and Section_Type.
+For example, a report consumer could use a Title Report to see a breakdown of usage by Title and Section_Type.
 The following table lists the Section_Types defined by COUNTER and the Host_Types and reports to which they apply.

 Table 3.q (below): List of Section_Type Values